mildsunrise/dm500-satip/BUILDING.md

     mv buildroot-2017.02.1 buildroot

-Then supply Buildroot with our configuration file:
+Then supply Buildroot with one of the configuration files, depending on which version you want to build:

-    cp config_buildroot buildroot/.config
+    cp config_buildroot buildroot/.config         # build regular version
+    cp config_buildroot_static buildroot/.config  # build static version

 At this point, you can `cd buildroot` and optionally tweak the configuration by doing `make menuconfig`, `make xconfig` or whatever method you like.